 The first European arrivals were also seafarers who found refuge on islands.

 Two Marlborough Sounds islands featured prominently in Captain Cook’s explorations.
 On 31 January 1770 he raised the British flag at the top of Motuara, claiming the South Island in the name of King George III.
 A plaque now marks the spot.
 Later, from a hill on Arapawa Island, Cook first saw the strait between the North and South islands that now bears his name.

 Sealers explored the islands in search of their prey.
 The first Europeans to ‘live’ in New Zealand were a sealing gang dropped by the Britannia on Anchor Island in Dusky Sound in 1792, with a year’s provisions.
 Over 10 months, the sealers collected 4,500 sealskins, built the first European house in the country, and nearly completed New Zealand’s first European boat.

 Later sealers were often left on islands to hunt.
 One unfortunate group was abandoned on bleak Solander Island for four and a half years before being rescued.

 Te Awaiti, a shore whaling station, was set up on Arapawa Island in the Marlborough Sounds in the 1820s.
 From hilltop lookouts, whalers could spot whales migrating through Cook Strait.
 Boats were then sent out to harpoon them and tow their carcasses to the station for rendering.

 In 1911 the Perano family founded a whaling industry at Arapawa that lasted to the end of whaling in 1964.
 Kāpiti was also an active station.

 Like Māori, Europeans found precious rocks and minerals on islands.
 In the 19th century both Kawau and Waiheke islands were mined for manganese and copper.

-In 1885 mining began on Whakaari (White Island) for sulfur, and the volcanic rock there was mined for fertiliser.
+In 1885 mining for sulfur began on Whakaari (White Island), and the volcanic rock there was mined for fertiliser.
 But the project was dropped in 1933 because of the economic depression, and the difficulty of working on an active volcano.